josgar14/CMD-TERMINAL-GIT-SHELL/README.md

 Git commands I Know

 git status // gives you the status of your files in git.

+git init// to initialize a repository.

+git remote add origin <url of the repository> // to add a remote.

+git push -u origin master// to push the code to the cloud.

 git checkout <name of a branch> // lets you change branches.